Course - Bachelor's Thesis BIXD - IDG3910

 - knowledge of planning and performing an independent task, formulating problems and analyzing these based on both theoretical and empirical material and carrying out a task in a methodologically satisfactory manner

-- prepare and communicate specific issues of social interest within the subject area, under supervision
+- prepare and communicate specific issues within the subject area, under supervision

 - identify and evaluate literature relevant to the issue, under supervision